 God’s Word does not teach us how to bake a cake, nor does it teach us how to set a broken bone, solve an algebra problem, or assemble a crib.
 But it does teach us how to respond when we’re missing half the screws for the crib, the cake falls, the pain of a broken bone keeps us awake all night, or we struggle with algebra.

 It teaches us how to live in a godly way in a difficult marriage, with an ungodly spouse or no spouse at all.
 It shows us the way out of addiction and the way of healing for abuse and neglect.
-It teaches us how to return good for evil, how to love the unlovable, and how to live by God’s principles rather than our unreliable feelings and desires.
+It teaches us how to return good for evil, how to love the unlovable, and how to live by God’s principles and not our unreliable feelings and desires.

 Attacks on the Scripture’s sufficiency are nothing new.
 Paul addressed it when he wrote to the Colossians: